 Actions in process

 HI assist victims of the conflict through rehabilitation and psychosocial care and supports health centres support to health centres with the provision of equipment and assistive devices, training of physiotherapists, and awareness on people with disabilities.
 The association also support the access to external services taking in charge transportation, for example.

 HI raises civilians’ awareness of the dangers of explosive remnants of war and improvised explosive devices.
 The organisation has demined zones contaminated with explosive devices in Ninewa, Diyala, Kirkuk and Anbar.

 HI also supports other humanitarian organisations and local authorities to ensure that the special needs of people with disabilities and vulnerable people are taken into account in the humanitarian response.

 Situation of the country

-Iraq has suffered from a succession of wars, terrorist attacks and political crises over the last 35 years.
-Civilians are the main victims.
+Iraq has suffered from a succession of wars, terrorist attacks and political crises over the last 40 years.
+Civilians were the main victims.